 Once you check off the last item in this checklist, you’ll be off to a great start with your virtual event.
 They might seem simple and easy to remember, but why take the chance?
 Keep the checklist ready with all its associated documents, and they will turn out to be that extra pair of hands you had always wished for.

-Need more help than a checklist to run your event?
+Need more help than a checklist for virtual events to run your event smoothly?
 Speaker Engage can be a Godsend with its multiple interesting functionalities like speaker management and an all-covering dashboard.
 Don’t just take our word for it.
-Here is what Event MB, the first resource online for event professionals around the world, has to say.
+Here is what Event MB, the first resource online for event professionals worldwide, has to say.

-Claim your 100-day free trial of Speaker Engage now!
+Claim your 30-day free trial of Speaker Engage now!